By Roy Burner - Minister of the Gospel

 A Bible commentary noted: If not does not indicate a lapse of faith on the part of the three men.
 Rather, they recognized that sometimes it was the will of God for men to die "in the line of duty" as they served Him.
 However, the time for closure, for these three men, would not be on that day.

-A startled King, and others gathered together, in witnessing that it was God's will to deliver the three; for they came forth from the midst of the fire, showing the fire had no power over them, not even a hair of their head was singed, nor the smell of fire upon them!
+A startled King, and others gathered together, in witnessed that it was God's will to deliver the three!
+Scripture reveals: And the princes, governors, and captains, and the kings' counselors, being gathered together, saw these men, upon whose bodies the fire had no power, nor was a hair of their head singed, neither were their coats changed (or garments affected), nor the smell of fire had passed on them (Daniel 3:27).

 A time for closure has came to many saints of God; in being martyred in their stand for Christ.
 Many have given their lives for the Gospel's sake, with others being delivered.
 Scripture speaks of those, who through faith subdued kingdoms, wrought righteousness, obtained promises, stopped the mouths of lions, quenched the violence of fire, escaped the edge of the sword, out of weakness were made strong, waxed (or grew) valiant in fight (or battle), turned to flight the armies of the aliens (Hebrews 11:33-34).

-While others were tortured, not accepting deliverance; that they might obtain a better resurrection: and others had trial of cruel mockings and scourging, moreover of bonds (or chains) and imprisonment: they were stoned, they were sawn asunder, were tempted, were slain with the sword; they wandered about in sheepskins and goatskins; being destitute, afflicted, tormented (Hebrews 11:35-37).
+And others others had trial of cruel mocking and scourging, moreover of bonds (or chains) and imprisonment: they were stoned, they were sawn asunder, were tempted, were slain with the sword; they wandered about in sheepskins and goatskins; being destitute, afflicted, tormented (Hebrews 11:36-37).

 It was time for closure of this man of God but not before getting a glimpse of heaven itself.
-Scripture reveals: Being full of the Holy Ghost, looked up steadfastly into heaven, and saw the glory of God, and Jesus standing on the right hand of God (Acts 8:56).
+Scripture reveals: But he, being full of the Holy Ghost, looked up steadfastly into heaven, and saw the glory of God, and Jesus standing on the right hand of God (Acts 7:55).
 Stephen was stoned to death; crying out, Lord, lay not this sin to their charge.
 His concern towards the saving of the soul was upon his lips even in his time for closure to this world.

 Many refuse a time for closure when it comes to a forgiving nature.
-Jesus said: If you forgive men, their trespasses, your heavenly Father will also forgive you.
-But if you forgive not men their trespasses, neither will your Father forgive you your trespasses (Matthew 6:14-15).
+Jesus said: If you forgive men, their trespasses, your heavenly Father will also forgive you: But if you forgive not men their trespasses, neither will your Father forgive your trespasses (Matthew 6:14-15).

 Time for closure of hatred, ill-conceived thoughts towards others, need to be repented of; so forgiveness may be extended.
 Oftentimes, the only way this is possible; is to seek heavenly help through prayer!

-Scripture reveals: Many shall be purified, and made white and tried (or refined); but the wicked shall do wickedly: and none of the wicked shall understand; but the wise shall understand (Daniel 12:10).
-They think it strange that you run not with them to the same excess of riot, speaking evil of your (1 Peter 4:4).
+Scripture reveals: Many shall be purified, and made white, and tried (or refined); but the wicked shall do wickedly: and none of the wicked shall understand; but the wise shall understand (Daniel 12:10).
+Wherein they think it strange that you run not with them to the same excess of riot, speaking evil of you (1 Peter 4:4).

 Time for closure comes to those who have accepted Jesus' invitation: Behold, I stand at the door (that of one's heart), and knock; if any man hear my voice, and open the door (only you can), I will come in to him, and will sup (or dine) with him, and he with me (Revelation 3:20).